eclipse-ibeji/ibeji-example-applications/container/README.md

     docker run --name <container_name> --network=host -it --rm <image_name>
     ```

-    For example, to run the `ibeji_adapter` image built in step 1:
+    For example, to run the `ibeji_integration` image built in step 1:

     ```shell
-    docker run --name ibeji_adapter --network=host -it --rm ibeji_adapter
+    docker run --name ibeji_integration --network=host -it --rm ibeji_integration
     ```

     >Note: A custom network is recommended when using a container for anything but testing.